-\underline{Nonsplit Case 2}\\ Recall that we fix a generic arithmetic point.
-By \cite{Prasad} we know that there are such that (We write $v_{\phi_v}^D$ for the image of $v_{\phi_v}$ in the corresponding $D^\times(\mathbb{Q}_v)$ representation and similarly for $\tilde{v}_{\phi_v}^D$.
-Note that the local signs are correct by our choices.) \begin{definition} We define
+\underline{Non-split Case 2}\\ The $\mathrm{U}(2)(\mathbb{Q}_v)$ is not compact.
+Recall that we fix a generic arithmetic point.
+By \cite[Theorem 1.4]{Prasad} we know that there are such that (We write $v_{\phi_v}^D$ for the image of $v_{\phi_v}$ in the corresponding $D^\times(\mathbb{Q}_v)$ representation and similarly for $\tilde{v}_{\phi_v}^D$ (notations as in Lemma \ref{Lemma 8.3}.
+To apply Prasad's result, note that the local sign for this triple product is $+1$ by our choices of high conductors.) \begin{definition} We define